scrom/Experiments/README.md

 --------------------
 Use your favourite browser to navigate to the webroot and port of the node server: e.g. http://your-server:1337/ Upon successful launch, the console of the client should show the client and UI successfully initiated.
-(I'll also add a server communication test here so that we can see the server is accessible and running)
+(Sometime I'll add a server communication test here so that we can see the server is accessible and running)

 Coding style
 ------------
 The code is deliberately written in an old-fashioned static OO style for the most part.
-This is the case for both client and server code.
+This is the case for both client and server code although the client is closer to more "correct" javascript object/prototypal definitions.

-Whilst JS is a dynamic language, this was as much an exercise in OO design and maintainability.
+Whilst JS is a dynamic language, this was as much an exercise in poor OO design and maintainability.
 To this end, please stick to the same javascript object style that's in use if extending.
 On the server side, I'm trying to keep the main game engine away from node-specific features and code as much as posssible.